pearlbea/pokedex-exercise/README.md

 - Given more time, what would you suggest for improving the performance of this app?

+    The largest contentful paint, the main list of pokemon, is a bit slow (2.5 sec).
+To speed up rendering, we could lazy load the pokemon items that are not visible before scrolling.

 - Is there anything you would consider doing if we were to go live with this app?

+   I would add tests!
+And to make testing easier, I would break up App.js component into a few separate components.

 - What was the most challenging aspect of this work for you (if at all)?

+    The most challenging part was understanding how to find the right evolution information in the Pokedex API.
+I didn't realize initially that I needed to fetch the species information to find the evolution chain id to use for the evolution chain request.
+Instead, I was passing in the Pokemon id, but I could tell, even with my scant knowledge of Pokemon, the results didn't make sense.